eudoxia0/eudoxia0.github.io/article/_drafts/ad-hoc-emacs-packages-with-nix.md

 # xcompose-mode

-I recently switched from macOS to Linux, and since I'm stuck on X11 because of [stumpwm], I'm using [XCompose][xc] to define keybindings for entering dashes, [smart quotes][sq] etc. It bothered me slightly that my `.XCompose` file didn't have syntax highlighting.
+A few weeks back I switched from macOS to Linux, and since I'm stuck on X11 because of [stumpwm], I'm using [XCompose][xc] to define keybindings for entering dashes, [smart quotes][sq] etc. It bothered me slightly that my `.XCompose` file didn't have syntax highlighting.
 I found [`xcompose-mode.el`][xcm] in [kragen's `xcompose` repo][kragen], but it's slightly broken (it's missing a `provide` call at the end).
 I started thinking how hard it would be to write a Nix expression to modify the source after fetching, when I found that [Thomas Voss][tv] hosts a patched version [here][xcm-fixed].
-Which made this very
+Which made this very simple:
-simple:

 ```nix
 xcompose-mode = pkgs.emacsPackages.trivialBuild {